XiliangSong/cluewebextractor/README.md

 extracted content.
 If not used, cluewebextractor will either: not use a directory, if input is a single file, or; use the name of the input directory as the output directory, if input is a directory.

+--input-type is an optional switch that specifies the type of input file cluewebextractor is extracting.
+It can be either wiki or warc.
+If not specified, it assumes that it is extracting a warc file.

 The extractor will print out to an output file for each input file.